 Through said Resolution, the ENACOM also set out that the Number Portability Committee shall be composed of two representatives, one permanent and one alternate, and approved the work schedule in order to properly implement the Number Portability.
-As of the date of these consolidated financial statements, the representatives of such Committee have not been appointed yet.

 On December 31, 2020, the ENACOM issued Resolution No. 1,509/20, whereby it replaced the work schedule for the implementation of Number Portability that had been approved as an Annex to Resolution No. 4,950/18.
 In addition, the ENACOM approved the new model of the Bidding Terms and Conditions for the selection of the centralized Number Portability Database Administrator (DA) for the Mobile Communication Service and the Fixed Telephony Service, and also approved the Network Technical Specifications.
+This Resolution was ratified by ENACOM Resolution No. 185/2021.